mlswg/mls-protocol/draft-ietf-mls-protocol.md

   the sender of the proposal includes it in the new list.)

-Note that once the GroupContext is updated, its inclusion in the confirmation_tag by way of the key schedule will confirm that all members of the group agree on the extensions in use.
+Note that once the GroupContext is updated, its inclusion in the `confirmation_tag` by way of the key schedule will confirm that all members of the group agree on the extensions in use.

 ### External Proposals

-Add and Remove proposals can be constructed and sent to the group by a party that is outside the group in two cases.
+Proposals can be constructed and sent to the group by a party that is outside the group in two cases.
 One case, indicated by an `external` SenderType is useful in cases where, for example, an automated service might propose to remove a member of a group who has been inactive for a long time, or propose adding a newly-hired staff member to a group representing a real-world team.

-ReInit proposals can also be sent to the group by an `external` sender, for example to enforce a changed policy regarding MLS version or ciphersuite.
+An `external` sender might send a ReInit proposal, to enforce a changed policy regarding MLS version or ciphersuite.

 The `external` SenderType requires that signers are pre-provisioned to the clients within a group and can only be used if the